-Koh Samui is a popular island for its beautiful beaches, nature, mountains, waterfalls and numerous temples.
-It’s the second-largest island in Thailand right after Phuket and popular island hopping destination.
+Koh Samui is one of the most popular Thai islands, famous for its beautiful beaches, nature, mountains, waterfalls, and numerous temples.
+It’s the second-largest island in Thailand right after Phuket and a popular island hopping destination.
 Koh Samui offers various activities and entertainment options, so everyone can enjoy it.
+You should definitely put Koh Samui on your South Thailand itinerary.
 We have prepared a list of the best things to do in Koh Samui, whether you prefer an adventurous journey around the island with discovering temples, viewpoints, and waterfalls, or prefer relaxing on the beach.
 Koh Samui is a great place to enjoy your vacation.

 This blog post is not only about the best activities to do in Koh Samui – we have prepared a bunch of practical information and complex guide where you will learn how to get to the island, interesting places to see, what are the best beaches, and other practical information such as prices, weather, and other travel tips.

 Best things to do in Koh Samui: Activities and trips

 Let’s have a look at some of our tips on the best activities to do in Koh Samui:

 1) Night markets

 You will love Thailand especially for its evening markets full of delicious food!
 Night markets are the culinary gateway to Thai culture.
 One visit and you will keep coming back.
 There is everything from seafood, noodles, rice delicacies, grilled meat, to fried insect, perfect desserts, ice cream or fresh smoothies and fruit shakes.
 All of that for very reasonable prices.
 You can visit those markets on Koh Samui nearly every day.

 - Fisherman’s village, Bophut – The biggest night market on the Samui island.
 It takes place every Monday and Friday from 5 pm to 11 pm.
 The Monday market is mainly about food.
 There are also souvenirs and other goods on Friday.

 - Chaweng night market (behind the Star Gym) – Mainly food market.
 It takes place every Monday and Saturday from 5 pm to 11 pm.